| ||

 You must have some form of CO2.
 Why?

 CO2 is beyond comparison the most important of all plant nutrients and this is why it needs to be present in reasonable concentrations in planted aquaria.
 In general, the CO2 produced biogenically in respiration is insufficient to sustain the photosynthesis of aquatic plants that are strict CO2 users.
 Thus, some sort of CO2 fertilization is required in order to grow the more difficult and demanding plants.
-We recommend a CO2 level in the planted aquarium of 15-30 mg/L, although less will show positive effects with most plants.!
-It is often a much more difficult and expensive task to provide adequate light over the plant aquarium.
+We recommend a CO2 level in the planted aquarium of 15-40 mg/L, although less will show positive effects with most plants.!
+I strive for 30 mg/L. It is often a much more difficult and expensive task to provide adequate light over the plant aquarium.
 Both fluorescent light and highpressure-quicksilver lamps may produce sufficient light if supplied with effective reflectors but in deep aquaria (more than 20 in.) is very difficult to offer enough light to small light demanding foreground plants.
 Based on proven documentation, we suggest commencing CO2 addition before any other action is taken!
 We believe that even at very modest light intensities you will experience a conspicuous change in plant performance in your aquarium.

 Sources for CO2

-Two products that provide carbon in different ways are available; Seachem Excel is one, Natural Aquarium Vital is the other.
+You have several options for CO2, liquid CO2 being the cheapest in the short term.
+Products that provide carbon in different ways are available; Seachem Excel which is a liquid carbon is one, you can grow plants successfully with this option providing the light level is not too high.
 Effective at lower light levels, as light increases the next option would be better.
 Plant Gro Co2 Natural System operates on tablets being added to provide CO2 to the water.
 Downside; you need to keep buying tablets.
 The next method is a sugar yeast fermentation system, you can make your own or buy a more sophisticated system like the Red Sea Biogenerator on our site.
 Downside; you cannot control output of CO2 evenly without monitoring levels and you must use sugar and yeast at a certain ongoing cost.
 The last method is the most expensive initially, but the cheapest in the long run which is CO2 gas system with a CO2 bottle, regulator with needle valve and solenoid (allows automatic on and off), and provides the most consistent levels of CO2.
 A 20lb. bottle will last 12 - 16 months (set it and forget about it) in a 55 -75 gallon aquarium and a refill will cost roughly 17 dollars.
+I recommend starting CO2 gas on a separate timer three hours before the lights come on, and shutting it down an hour before the lights go off.
 Contact me to help you decide which option is best for you.

 Fertilizing is the third most important consideration for a planted aquarium.
 You must give the plants in addition to CO2 the macros; Nitrate (Fish waste is primary source), Phosphate (Fish food is primary source), Potassium, (comes in micronutrient liquid fertilizer like Tropica Master Grow)) and Iron (comes in micronutrient liquid fertilizer like Tropica Master Grow) Micronutrients (also comes in liquid fertilizer Tropica Master Grow).
 Without any one of these the plants go into a starvation mode and begin to put out ammonia which then attracts and "wakes up" algae spores and induces them to grow.
-Levels for nitrates should be around 10 MG/L or PPM's, levels for phosphate should be around 1 MG/L or PPM's.
-Iron at roughly .1 MG/L or PPM's, dose micros according to directions on bottle.
+Levels for nitrates should be around 8-10 MG/L or PPM's, levels for phosphate should be around .75 to 1 MG/L or PPM's.
+Iron at roughly .1 to .2 MG/L or PPM's, dose micros according to directions on bottle.
 If you cannot maintain these macro levels with fish food and fish waste then you can add commercial preparations like SeaChem's Flourish Nitrogen and SeaChem's Flourish Phosphorus.
-You can contact me atHELP for more information or help.
+Also, try to achieve potassium levels at 20 PPM'S, you can dose Seachem Potassium for that.
+I recommend the Estimative Index method for fertilizing, where you give the plants everything they need in slight excess, contact me if you need to know more about this method.You can contact me at HELP for more information or help.

 Water flow is important for a planted aquarium because you want to contact all of the plants with CO2 and nutrients to maximize their growth and eliminate "dead spots".
-We want a circular flow starting from the top back of the aquarium to the front top glass of the aquarium which then travels down the glass, bacross the substrate in front to the back of the substrate and back up the back glass.
+We want a circular flow starting from the top back of the aquarium to the front top glass of the aquarium which then travels down the glass, back across the substrate in front to the back of the substrate and back up the back glass.
 So with a spray bar or outflow from a cannister filter place it dead center in the back of the aquarium, with a hang on again dead center in the back.
 For a planted aquarium ten times the gallons per hour is the ultimate flow rate.
 You can use a liquid humic acid additive to watch the flow and make sure it is covered the full length of the aquarium from back to front.
-If it is not, then I recommend a power head addition pointed back to front on top to those areas not covered by the filter.
+If it is not, then I recommend a power head addition, Hydor Koralia works the best, pointed back to front on top to those areas not covered by the filter.

 Bacteria is what cycles your aquarium, specifically to cycle an aquarium is to establish a bacteria population in the filter and substrate so that ammonia is converted to eventually, nitrate.
 You need fish urea to start that process.
 Ammonia is what wakes up algae spores to their active state which is flagellate algae.
 Sooooooo it does not make sense to put the plants in before the fish if the aquarium is not cycled as the resulting ammonia spikes that will arise before the bacteria is established will certainly cause algae to "wake up" into the active state and with light and nutrients available begin to grow.
+You can cycle your aquarium in eight days using Seachem Stability, put all of the fish in anytime during that eight days, and then add the plants.
+Running an aerator during the non light hours helps to boost oxygen content for the bacteria population.

 We are here to help you with your questions and to get started the right way with our beautiful plants and expert advice!
 Let us help you create your own underwater garden delight today.
 There is nothing quite like watching beautiful fish swim around and through a beautiful lush planted aquarium!

-| Home | Wholesale Info | Photo Gallery | Plant Care | Shipping Info | About Us | Links | Contact Us | Terms |
+Home | Wholesale Info | Photo Gallery | Plant Care | Shipping Info | About Us | Links | Contact Us | Terms